 Chicago is a world-class city with excellent food and nightlife, enjoyable summer street festivals, great museums, stunning architecture, and some of the best in entertainment and sports.
-Even in the freezing cold in winter, Chicago has something for everyone.
+Even in the freezing cold in winter, this city has something for everyone.

 Flying into Chicago can be done at both O’Hare International Airport and Midway International Airport.
 Both airports are well-connected to the city by public transportation and taxis.
 O’Hare is connected by the CTA Blue Line and Midway is on the CTA Orange Line.

 Union Station is where Amtrak trains enter and depart from Chicago (we came in on the Empire Builder from Seattle).
 Megabus services leave from Van Buren Street between South Canal and Clinton (service to Madison, Wisconsin, leaves from Jackson and Canal).
 Greyhound has two stations in the city center, next to Union Station and 630 W. Harrison.